 Runner-Up: Magic Kingdom

-Another enchanting part of Disney Very Merriest After Hours is Mickey's Once Upon a Christmastime Parade.
-This procession has been a part of Magic Kingdom history since 2007 and is still as merry and cheerful as ever!
+Another enchanting part of Mickey's Very Merry Christmas Party is Mickey's Once Upon a Christmas Parade.
+This procession has been a part of Magic Kingdom history since 2007.
+And oh boy, is it still as merry and cheerful as ever!
 We absolutely loved ringing in the holidays with Mickey and Minnie, Wreck-It Ralph and Vanellope von Schweetz, Goofy and Clarabelle Cow, Olaf and Elsa, a few of the fair Disney Princesses, our favorite toys and, once again, jolly ol' Saint Nick — all while enjoying a blissful snowfall on Main Street, U.S.A.
-This parade occurs twice every event night, but you do not need to buy an After Hours ticket to see it!
-Just like th fireworks, parade performances will be taking place twice a day during normal park hours at Magic Kingdom from Dec.
-23 to Dec.
+This parade occurs twice every event night.
+However, you don't need to buy an After Hours ticket to see it!
+Just like the fireworks, parade performances will usually occur twice a day during normal park hours at Magic Kingdom from Dec.
+21 to Dec.
 31.

 Best Holiday Dining Experience: Disney's Hollywood Studios